mgh2xx/jokelogger/README.md

 # jokelogger
 Funny HaHa...

-This is a script to fetch a joke
+This is a script to fetch a joke.